attmme/Wazuh-SIEM-AWS-deploy/README.md

 # 👋 Personal notes

-And here ends the Wazuh configuration.
+This concludes the Wazuh setup.
 I ran into many issues along the way, but it turned out to be a great learning experience.
-This setup is by no means optimized for security — there are still several defaults that should be changed and hardened.
-Still, it works as a functional starting point to get hands-on with Wazuh and better understand how the components fit together.
+The current configuration is not hardened for production use — there are still several defaults that should be changed and hardened.
+Nevertheless, it provides a solid starting point to get experiment with Wazuh and gain a clearer understanding of how its components work together.